paahaad/dbc-launchpad/studio/README.md

 - **DAMM V2** (Dynamic AMM V2) - Enhanced constant product AMM with advanced features
 - **DAMM V1** (Dynamic AMM V1) - Constant product AMM with lending integration
 - **DBC** (Dynamic Bonding Curve) - Permissionless launch pool protocol

+Studio also contains a collection of scripts for interacting with other Meteora programs:

+- **Alpha Vault** - A complementary anti-bot mechanism used together with a Launch Pool.

 ## 🚀 Getting Started